By Carla King | Updated 11/11/2018

 But Bahía Concepción isn’t for everybody.
 If you like glitter and glam, fancy clothes, staying up all night, and hotels with room service, keep on going down the road.
-Local restaurants provide entertainment with their rotating music and movie nights, but everything pretty much shuts down at 9:00.
+Here, the local restaurants provide entertainment with their rotating music and movie nights, but even they pretty much shut down at 9:00.
 We call it Baja midnight.

 Jump to the beaches

 - Playa Los Cocos

 - Playa El Coyote

 - Playa Buenaventura